 If you need to enable the HTTP service, you can set the HTTP authentication to enhance the access security.
-Two authentication types are selectable.
-For security reasons, it is recommended to select digest as the authentication type.
+Two authentication types are selectable, for security reasons, it is recommended to select digest as the authentication type.

-Camera Added Detection
+IP Camera Occupation Detection

 The function detects the network camera status.
-If the network camera has been added by another video recorder, the network camera status will show as in Online Device list.
+If the network camera has been added by another video recorder, the network camera status will show as m in Online Device list.
+3. Click Apply.